Lupin III (character): English

-Tony Oliver is Lupin III's primary voice actor in English, voicing him in most of the franchise's dubs since 2002.
+Tony Oliver has been Lupin III's primary voice actor in English since 2017.

-Due to a lack of localization credits on any known prints, Lupin's English voice actor in the 1979 Toho/Frontier Enterprises dub of Lupin the 3rd: The Mystery of Mamo remained unverified until 2018, when a chance discovery by fans revealed the voice actor to be Tom Clark.
+Due to a lack of localization credits on any known prints, Lupin's English voice actor in the 1979 Toho/Frontier Enterprises dub of The Mystery of Mamo remained unverified until 2018, when a chance discovery by fans revealed the voice actor to be Tom Clark.
 From 1991 to 1995, Bob Bergen voiced Lupin in Streamline Pictures' dubs of The Castle of Cagliostro (in which the character was renamed "The Wolf" to avoid legal complications with Maurice Leblanc's estate), episodes 145 and 155 of the second anime (collectively released as Lupin III: Tales of the Wolf and later Lupin III's Greatest Capers) and The Mystery of Mamo.
 For AnimEigo's 1995 release of The Fuma Conspiracy, Lupin, named "Rupan" in the dub, was voiced by Robin Robertson.
 In Manga Entertainment's 1996 dubs of The Mystery of Mamo and Bye Bye, Lady Liberty (retitled Secret of Mamo and Goodbye Lady Liberty respectively) for the UK market, Bill Dufris provided Lupin's voice, where the character was renamed "Wolf III".
 In Manga's 2000 dub of The Castle of Cagliostro, produced in cooperation with Animaze, David Hayter provides Lupin's voice; due to the non-union nature of the project, Hayter was initially credited as "Sean Barker".
 Hayter was also involved in the production of Discotek Media's re-release of the film, and re-voiced several of his lines for a "family-friendly" edit of the Animaze/Manga dub produced exclusively for Discotek.

 Bob Bergen, David Hayter, Sonny Strait, and Keith Silverstein have all voiced Lupin III in various English dubs of the franchise.

 Sonny Strait voiced Lupin in Funimation Entertainment's dubs of several TV specials and theatrical films between 2002 and 2005, and in their 2013 dub of The Woman Called Fujiko Mine.
 Keith Silverstein voices the character in the Bang Zoom!
 Entertainment/Discotek dubs for the Lupin the IIIrd films that serve as a "continuation spin-off" of the series.

 Tony Oliver voiced Lupin in the Phuuz dub of the second anime and The Mystery of Mamo for Pioneer/Geneon, as well as the video game Treasure of the Sorcerer King, between 2002 and 2007.
-Beginning with the Discotek dub of Lupin the 3rd Part IV, Oliver reprised the role (alongside several Part II co-stars) and has continued to be the primary voice actor for the character across animated shows and films.
+Beginning with the Discotek dub of Part IV, Oliver reprised the role (alongside several Part II co-stars) and has continued to be the primary voice actor for the character across animated shows and films.